 You are allowed to worry, be afraid and also find reassurance through hope and love.

-It’s ok to see this time as an opportunity to reset...
+It’s okay to see this time as an opportunity...

 Really, there is no difference between growing a baby and growing a business.
 Like motherhood, I had no control over timing, pace or creation.
 What I was growing had a mind of it’s own.
 I had no idea what was happening inside of me and each month as it grew, I was thrilled.
 In that time, I was growing ideas and dreaming of possibilities.
 I was full of excitement and worry, fear, promise and doubt.